Mark-MDO47/RubberBandGun/README.md

 If you are new to FastLED, look at this famous demo code to see how easy it can be

 * https://github.com/FastLED/FastLED/blob/master/examples/DemoReel100/DemoReel100.ino

+See https://github.com/Mark-MDO47/RubberBandGun/blob/master/RBG_arduino/README.md for how LED Patterns are integrated into the Arduino code.

 ## Extras